ethanzhrepo/eth-cli-vault/README.md

 - AES-256-GCM encryption with Argon2id key derivation
 - Cloud storage support via OAuth (Google Drive, Dropbox, OneDrive, AWS S3)
 - Local wallet storage option
+- **No server component** - all OAuth token exchanges, cloud storage connections, and authorization processes happen solely on your local machine without any external server involvement.
+This program is fully client-side and will never have any server component.

 ## Installation